 Skylight Safety Screens

-Mesh skylight screens come in a variety of sizes, shapes and materials.
+Mesh skylight screens are designed for fall protection and come in a variety of sizes, shapes and materials.
 The more durable and weather-resistant screens are made of stainless steel, galvanized steel, or aluminum.
-Skylight screens can be attached to a building without compromising the integrity or aesthetics of the opening itself.
-Some designs allow for a non-penetraing clamp-on securing system.
+Skylight safety screens can be attached to a building without compromising the integrity or aesthetics of the opening itself.
+Some designs allow for a non-penetrating clamp-on securing system.

 According to OSHA, a personal fall arrest system“means a system used to arrest an employee in a fall from a walking-working surface.
 It consists of a body harness, anchorage, and connector.
 The means of connection may include a lanyard, deceleration device, lifeline, or a suitable combination of these” (1910.140).
 Especially in the absence of skylight screens, a personal fall arrest system is a critical means of fall protection.